qtnc/swan/docs/language-syntax.md

 The *with* construct is also available as a shortcut for the common pattern of a resource that nees to be closed whatever happens:

 ```
-with expression as variable {
+with variable = expression {
 statements...
 }
 ```

-Which is equivalent to the following code:
+Which is more or less equivalent to the following code:

 ```
 let variable = expression